gsiems/pg-api/example/readme.md

 ../util/schema_tools/reconcile_source_files.sh -o "${PWD}"/schema
 ```

-Edit the `schema/201_create-example_data.sql` plsql script to ensure the tables
+Edit the `schema/201_create-example_data.sql` psql script to ensure the tables
 are created in the correct order and then run the script to create the schema
 and tables in the database.